 She continued to broaden and deepen her knowledge and training through the years and had the opportunity to learn from Makau Foster DeCuvellerie, Aunty Roiti Silva and Aunty Nona Beamer.
 She has been an awarded soloist and group dancer in various events throughout the years.

 In her 20's Aunty Julie began teaching at WSPA, Daly City in proper Tahitian technique.

-In her late 30's aunty was blessed with the opportunity to acheive her uniki rites ceremonied through Kumu Hula Sybil Pruett from Waikoloa, HI to continue teaching in the love and light of the Islands.
-We represent her lineage as well as Jill Baird's.
-But we continue to be blessed with guidance from Aunty Sybil and teach with her belief...
+Aunty Julie was blessed with the opportunity to achieve her uniki rites ceremonies through Kumu Hula Sybil Pruett from Waikoloa, HI to continue teaching in the love and light of the Islands.
+We represent her lineage as well as lineage of Jill Baird's.
+We continue to be blessed with guidance from Aunty Sybil and teach with her belief...